quickapps/docs/eng/developers/field-api.md

 ***

-**Basically**, and in common words, Fields allows you to dynamically "expand" your table columns.
+**Basically**, and in simple words, Fields allows you to dynamically "expand" your table columns.
 For example, if you need to store User's phone, what you do is simply attach a Field to User entity to hold this information, and in this way there is need to alter User's schema.